 The Scamp 19ft is the lightest fifth wheel camper on the market at just 2,400 to 2,900 pounds.

 So there we have it my friends, a selection of small fifth wheel campers 25ft and under that have a bathroom with a toilet and shower.

 You’ll see that I’ve added a link to each of the fifth wheels so you can go and check out all the latest details for yourself.
 I hope you’ve enjoyed this little look at the little fifth wheelers.

 Are there any that I’ve missed?
 Let me know in the comments below.
-Just fifth wheels mind you!
+Just fifth wheels (less than 25ft) mind you!